-Lecture: Problems of people with disabilities during their life Subtopics: a) Definitions (normality, abnormality, handicap, deficiency, disability, participation - the health concept in different cultures and societies). b) Different types of impairments, their characteristic features, possible treatments and rehabilitation (visual, auditive, movement, learning impairments, mental deficiencies, behavioural and communicational disturbances).
+Lecture: Problems of people with disabilities during their life Subtopics: a) Definitions (normality, abnormality, handicap, deficiency, disability, participation - the health concept in different cultures and societies). b) Different types of impairments, their characteristic features, possible treatments and rehabilitation (visual, auditive, movement, learning impairments, mental deficiencies, behavioural and communicational disturbances).- Zsuzsanna Vekerdy-Nagy M.D., Ph.D

-Lecture: Social inclusion and its legal environment Subtopics: a) Politics of equal rights, equal treatment and antidiscrimination. b) Legal problems of limitations the rights of people with disabilities The world of people with disabilities from the point of view of parents and relatives

-Subtopics: a) Experiences and personal messages, advices to the experts. b) Short and long term life goals. c) Changes in life quality.
+Lecture: Social inclusion and its legal environment Subtopics: a) Politics of equal rights, equal treatment and antidiscrimination. b) Legal problems of limitations the rights of people with disabilities. - Angéla Molnár jurist The world of people with disabilities from the point of view of parents and relatives Subtopics: a) Experiences and personal messages, advices to the experts. b) Short and long term life goals. c) Changes in life quality. - Betti Dézsi informatics, special translator, coordinator of rehab.exp.Msc.